 4 Keys to Optimal Data Center Cooling

 When it comes to optimizing your cooling system, the first key step is to understand how the structure of a data cooling system works.
 Several fundamental elements come into play when working on a data cooling infrastructure to get optimal results.
-Below are four crucial practices that will enhance optimal cooling for data centers.
+In today’s blog, Liberty Mechanical brings you four crucial practices that will enhance optimal cooling for data centers.

 Use Hot Aisle/Cold Aisle Design

 The design serves to conserve energy and lower the expenses associated with cooling by managing the airflow across the servers.
 The layout consists of server racks and computing devices arranged in rows to form hot aisles consisting of hot air discharge at the rear section of the racks and cold aisles with cold air entries on the fore of the racks.
 Typically, the design system is used to separate the hot lane and the cold lane from each other and keep the hot and cold air from mixing.

 Organizations must achieve idle air density and temperature for their data centers.
 Research shows that the idle temperature for air attracted into the server to chill the inside parts should range between 18 to 27 degrees Celsius with humidity ranging at intervals of 20 to 80 percent.
 Too much humidity in the air causes condensation and with time leads to corrosion and finally failure of the electrical system.